helsing72/ops/Doc/BuildingWithoutCMake.md

 Run the bat-file 'OPS_DIR\Common\idl\build.bat'.
 This will generate the needed source code using the opsc compiler built above.

 ## Build OPS Core for C++ with Visual Studio ##
-Open the solution/project for your version of Visual Studio (has been used with VS2008, VS2010, VS2012, VS2013, VS2015, VS2017 and VS2019) in directory
+Open the solution/project for your version of Visual Studio in directory

 > "OPS\_DIR\Cpp\Visual C++\OPSCrossPlatformCppSolution_20xx\OPSCrossPlatformCppLib_20xx.sln"

+Please note that since OPS version 4.2.0 (~feb 2019), support has been dropped for VS versions earlier than VS2015 (due to C++11 requirements).

 Check that the include and library references to boost corresponds with your installation (see Visual Studio project properties).